 - In California and Nebraska, a one-year course receives 10.0 credits and a semester course 5.0 credits.

 - In New Jersey, a one-year course receives 5.0 credits and a semester course 2.5 credits.

 - In Idaho and Indiana, a one-year course receives 2.0 credits and a semester course 1.0 credit.

-Are you homeschooling in any one of those four states?
+Are you homeschooling in any one of those five states?
 If so, you can either follow the public schools’ lead to determine credits or use the 1.0 and 0.5 system employed in most states.
 Once you choose a credit system, however, you’ll need to consistently use the same system through all four years of high school.